rogiller/k8sdemo-backend/README.md

 In the `v1.1.0` branch of this repo, I have a demo that uses Redis.
 To use this Redis version:

-* check that branch out
-* build the jar
+* Check out that branch out, build the jar, and copy the jar
 * Docker-ize the new 1.1.0 jar using version 1.1.0
 * save out the Docker image
 * import the Docker image tar file into microk8s.
 * Add the following to backend's application.properties file:
-  `k8sdemo.redis.url=redis://localhost:6379`
+  `k8sdemo.redis.url=redis://redis:6379`
 * Change version in `/k8sdemo/k8sdemo-backend/k8s/k8sdemo-backend-deployment.yml` to 1.1.0
+* Before applying the change, run `kubectl diff -f /k8sdemo/k8sdemo-backend/k8s/k8sdemo-backend-deployment.yml` to observe differences between deployed version and our changed version of the YAML file.
 * Run `kubectl apply -f /k8sdemo/k8sdemo-backend/k8s/k8sdemo-backend-deployment.yml`

-API calls after the first one will now run after because weather and address info will be cached in Redis.
+API calls after the first one will now run faster because weather and address info will be cached in Redis.